VectorInstitute/usa-npn-mcp-server/README.md

 #

 After saving the changes, restart Claude Desktop.
 If you receive no error messages from the Claude UI, the USA-NPN MCP server is likely installed correctly.
-Clicking the two buttons in the bottom left of the new chat box should reveal new options with `npn` labelling.
+Clicking the two buttons in the bottom left of the new chat box should reveal new options with `npn` labeling.

 ![alt text](assets/mcp_recognized2.png)
 ![alt text](assets/mcp_recognized1.png)